-While my seemingly perpetual fondness for black denim pieces will always reign supreme, I do feel a slight compulsion and a need to introduce and showcase other hues for down below on this blog.
+While my seemingly perpetual fondness for black denim pieces will always reign supreme, I do feel a slight compulsion and need to introduce and showcase other hues on this blog.
 Despite being a Melbourne girl through and through, in daily life I’m not persistently residing in my old faithful ASOS black denims either; irregardless of the slightly enforced obsidian dress code required for my work as a merchandiser.
-Believe it or not I truly do possess a sartorial repertoire of more than classic black bottoms like one or two blue green dresses.
-Residing in my closet, a vast collection of blues lay within reach, all interweaving with tones of grey, severed by a singular partition of white.
+Believe it or not I truly do possess a sartorial repertoire of more than classic black bottoms.
+Like one or two blue green dresses for example.
+Residing in my closet is a vast collection of blues that lay within reach, all interweaving with tones of grey and severed by a singular partition of crisp white.

 Photos by Elizabeth Oro